heppu/com.aware.plugin.lux_meter/README.md

 Lux Meter
 =========

-Lux Meter is plugin for [AWARE](http://www.awareframework.com/) whitch can be also found on Github [AWARE](https://github.com/denzilferreira/aware-client).
+Lux Meter is plugin for [AWARE](http://www.awareframework.com/) whitch can be also found in Github [aware-client](https://github.com/denzilferreira/aware-client).
-Lux Meter allows you to record light data without draining your battery.
-You can also use it in real time mode when you see line graph in real time.
+This plugin allows you to record light data without draining your battery.
+You can also use it in real time mode so that you see line graph in real time.

 Settings: